boot-sp/boot-sp/doc/src/commands.rst

 .. code-block:: bash

-   $ python -m simulation_boot filename
+   $ python -m bootsp.simulate_boot filename

 where ``filename`` is the name of a Python such as `farmer.json` that contains a full `Arguments`_ set for the simulation.